fastoch/Deploy-via-Docker-Stack/README.md

 This approach aims to minimize downtime during updates by ensuring the new version is up and running before stopping the old one.
 It's particularly useful for achieving **zero-downtime deployments**, especially when you have only one replica of the service.
-However, it's important to note that using `start-first` may temporarily consume more resources during the update process, as both the old and new versions will be running concurrently for a short period.
+However, it's **important** to note that using `start-first` may temporarily **consume more resources** during the update process, as both the old and new versions will be running concurrently for a short period.

+To fix the "running the old web app version" issue, we need to

 @17/28